World Bank seeks $500 million for African weather services

 One example is the Intergovernmental Authority on Development’s Climate Prediction and Applications Centre (ICPAC) for the Greater Horn of Africa.
 It serves 11 countries prone to drought and floods: Burundi, Djibouti, Eritrea, Ethiopia, Kenya, Rwanda, Somalia, South Sudan, Sudan, Tanzania and Uganda.

-ICPAC produces seasonal forecasts, but some experts have criticized the way these are disseminated, saying they do not reach those who need them most, such as local farmers.
+ICPAC produces seasonal forecasts, but some experts have criticised the way these are disseminated, saying they do not reach those who need them most, such as local farmers.

-The center is also implementing a flood forecasting project to capture data on water levels in major rivers and water bodies across the region.
+The centre is also implementing a flood forecasting project to capture data on water levels in major rivers and water bodies across the region.

 (Reporting by Maina Waruru; editing by Megan Rowling)